Our Team

 Missing Middle Initiative’s North Star: A Canada where every middle-class individual or family, in every city, has a high-quality of life and access to both market-rate rental and market-rate ownership housing options that are affordable, adequate, suitable, resilient, and climate-friendly.

 The MMI team is relatively small, comprising only five full-time employees and an annual budget of under $1 million.
-Through hard work, occasional help from freelancers, and collaboration with partners like the Smart Prosperity Institute, this small team is accomplishing big things.
+Our current team members are as follows:

 Jesse Helmer, Senior Research Associate